SEO for law firms:

 Local SEO is how your firm appears in the Google Maps pack — those three listings with a map that show up when someone searches for a solicitor in your area.
 For most firms, this is where the highest-intent enquiries come from.
 Someone typing “solicitor near me” is not browsing.
 They need help now.

-Citation building — getting your firm listed consistently in online directories — sends trust signals to Google.
-For UK solicitors, the directories that carry the most weight are the Law Society’s Find a Solicitor, Solicitors.guru, Thomson Local, Yell, Yelp UK, Cylex, and the major legal-specific directories.
-The critical thing is consistency: your firm’s name, address, and phone number must be identical across every listing.
-One digit wrong in a postcode or a different trading name can dilute your authority.
+Citation building — getting your firm listed consistently in online directories — helps Google and clients confirm that your business is real and located where you say it is.
+For UK solicitors, start with authoritative legal and local sources: the Law Society’s Find a Solicitor, the SRA register, Chambers, Legal 500, local chambers of commerce, Thomson Local, Yell, Yelp UK, Cylex, and relevant legal-specific directories.
+The critical thing is consistency: your firm’s name, address, and phone number should match across every listing.

-If your firm has multiple offices, each one needs its own GBP listing, its own set of citations, and its own location page on your website.
-Managing this properly makes a measurable difference.
-We see multi-location firms double their Local Pack appearances within six months of getting this right.
+If your firm has multiple eligible offices, each one should have its own GBP listing, its own set of citations, and its own location page on your website.
+The caveat matters: under Google’s rules, an office should be a genuine location with appropriate signage and staffing, not a virtual address created for rankings.
+Managing this properly can make a measurable difference for multi-location firms.
 Our local SEO service handles all of this for you.

 Technical SEO checklist